 Frank (Licensed User) schedules an Analyst Inquiry call to discuss a Gartner Research document on "Green IT Strategies."
 Frank wants to record the Analyst Inquiry call so that he can share the information he learns with a key group of managers within his organization.
 This is an unacceptable use because Gartner does not permit clients to record Analyst Inquiry calls.
 While Frank may share personal notes he takes during the Analyst Inquiry call, a verbatim recording of the Analyst Inquiry call is not permitted.

 Dawn (Licensed User) subscribes to a Gartner license with Analyst Inquiry privileges.
-Instead of scheduling an Analyst Inquiry call, she has requested the Gartner Analyst to provide a Written Response to her question.
+Instead of scheduling an Analyst Inquiry call, she has requested and received permission from Gartner for the Analyst to provide a Written Response to her question.
 Dawn would like to share the Analyst's Written Response with her CIO.
 A Licensed User may, on a non-routine basis and provided the sharing is limited to a small audience, excerpt from or summarize in their own words an Analyst's Written Response and share that excerpt or summary internally within their client organization only.

 Frank (Licensed User) subscribes to a Gartner license with Analyst Inquiry privileges.
 As part of a vendor selection process he is working on, he requests the Gartner Analyst to provide a Written Response regarding the pros and cons of doing business with a particular vendor.
 Frank decides to share the Analyst's Written Response with that vendor.
-This is an unacceptable use of Analyst Written Responses as Analyst Written Responses are intended solely for use by the Licensed User.
+This is an unacceptable use of Analyst Written Responses, which are confidential and intended solely for use by the Licensed User.
 Any external sharing of an Analyst Written response is in violation of Gartner policy.